 Discussion Questions: C. West and D. Zimmerman develop an argument that is very different from socialization arguments, to explain why women and men often behave differently.
 What is their argument?
 Marianne Cooper describes how a "new masculinity" is "done" by the men in Silicon Valley.
 What does this masculinity entail?
 What is the relationship between this kind of masculinity and the work the men do, and the companies they work for?
 Why do the white boys that Pascoe observed so frequently call others "fag"?
 What is this labeling about?
 Essay #1 due on Oct.
-10, at the start of class.
+9, at the start of class.

 Oct.
-10 Gender and Heteronormativity, Gender in Sexual Negotiations Readings: Steven Seidman, 2010.
+9 Gender and Heteronormativity, Gender in Sexual Negotiations Readings: Steven Seidman, 2010.
 Introduction & Heterosexuality & (optional) The Revolt Against Sexual Identity.
 Pp. xi-xix and 43-49 and (optional) 81-101 from The Social Construction of Sexuality.
 In coursepack Mary Louise Adams, 1997.
 'Why Can't I Be Normal?: Sex Advice for Teens.
 Chap.
 5 (pp. 83-107) from The Trouble With Normal.
 In coursepack C.J.
 Pascoe, 2007.
 Chap.
 4 (pp. 84-114).
 Dude, You're A Fag.

 Discussion Questions: Steven Seidman argues that sexuality is socially produced, and not a "natural" phenomenon.
 What does he mean by that?
-According to Seidman and colleagues, what challenges to the notion of a sexual identity are occurring today? [optional] Why, according to M. L. Adams, was there such concern in the 1950s about teen sexuality and the issue of normality?
+Why, according to M. L. Adams, was there such concern in the 1950s about teen sexuality and the issue of normality?
 How does C.J.
 Pascoe interpret high-school boys' frequent talk about sex?
 Oct.
-17 Social History: Patriarchy in Pre-Industrial Europe Readings - Claudia Opitz, 1992.
+16 Social History: Patriarchy in Pre-Industrial Europe Third Tutorial - discussion of course material; tips on test taking Readings - Claudia Opitz, 1992.
 Life in the Late Middle Ages.
 Pp. 267-318, from A History of Women, ed. by Christiane Klapisch-Zuber.
 In coursepack Discussion Questions: According to Opitz, what were the key features of the inequality that women faced in the late Middle Ages in Europe?
 What possibilities were there for women's agency (as opposed to their victimization) in patriarchal Europe?
 Is the gender inequality described by Opitz different in nature from gender inequality in Canada today?
 If so, how is it?
-Second Tutorial - discussion of course material; tips on test taking Oct.
-24 TEST 1 Oct.
-31 The Historical Development of Our Gender Order Readings: Maxine L. Margolis, 1984.
+Oct.
+23 TEST 1 Oct.
+30 The Historical Development of Our Gender Order Readings: Maxine L. Margolis, 1984.
 Putting Mothers on the Pedestal, Chap 2 (pp. 11-61) from Mothers and Such, by Maxine Margolis.
 In coursepack Sonya Rose, 1986.
 Gender at Work: Sex, Class and Industrial Capitalism.
 History Workshop Journal, 21 (spring), pp. 113-131 [link] Discussion Questions: What social changes and processes created the modern definition of motherhood, according to Maxine Margolis?
 How was gender actively "at work" in industrial capitalism, according to Sonya Rose?
-Video: 'Killing Us Softly IV' by Jean Kilbourne Nov.
-7 Gender in the Making of Families: Motherhood/Fatherhood Readings - Bonnie Fox, 2009.
+Nov.
+6 Gender in the Making of Families: Motherhood/Fatherhood Fourth Tutorial - return of Test 1 & discussion Readings - Bonnie Fox, 2009.
 Chaps.
 3, 4, and 5 (pp. 77-184), When Couples Become Parents.
 (Toronto: University of Toronto Press).
 Stephanie Coontz, 2011.
 When We Hated Mom (New York Times) [link] Discussion Questions: According to B. Fox, why did many of the women she interviewed seem to be protecting their husbands/partners in the early weeks and months after childbirth?
 In what ways did these new mothers feel more dependent on their spouses?
 What factors explain why so many couples became more conventional with parenthood?
 Why did some resist that change?
-Third Tutorial - return of Test 1; discussion of course material Essay #2 due on Nov.
-14 at the start of class.
+Essay #2 due on Nov.
+13 at the start of class.